KDE/websites-docs-plasma-mobile-org/Introduction.rst

 (Note: The list of included software will change often.
 We'll attempt to keep this list updated but it may be inaccurate at times.)

 Other software can be installed from Discover.
-Any Qt5 app (Including software designed for the desktop, such as Calligra) will run without many issues, though it will still be difficult to use on a touch display.
+Any Qt5 app (including software designed for the desktop, such as Calligra) will run without many issues, though it will still be difficult to use on a touch display.
 Currently, software built with the GTK toolkit *will* run, but